paulk-asert/groovy-data-science/subprojects/LanguageProcessing/README.md

 The most referenced scientific paper of all time is "Protein measurement with the Folin phenol reagent" by Lowry, O. H., Rosebrough, N. J., Farr, A. L. & Randall,
 R. J. and was published in the J. BioChem. in 1951.
-It describes a method for measuring the amount of protein (even as small as 0.2 ?, were ? is the specific weight) in solutions and has been cited over 300,000 times and can be found here: https://www.jbc.org/content/193/1/265.full.pdf.
+It describes a method for measuring the amount of protein (even as small as 0.2 γ, were γ is the specific weight) in solutions and has been cited over 300,000 times and can be found here: https://www.jbc.org/content/193/1/265.full.pdf.
 Dr. Lowry completed two doctoral degrees under an M.D.-Ph.D. program from the University of Chicago